Deep Creek Valley: Description

 Deep Creek Valley follows the drainage of the north-flowing Deep Creek.
 In the valley's southern half, from Ibapah, UT on Deep Creek, at the northwest of the Deep Creek Range, and south, (East Deep Creek), to Goshute in the mountains, nine canyons and washes feed the Deep Creek system from the Deep Creek Range.
 Hills west, about 7-9 mi of drainage, from Antelope Valley's east perimeter, washes flow east or northeast.

 The Deep Creek Valley is narrow, only about 4 mi, but follows circuitous routes around small hills, as well as Gold Hill northeast, and the Ferber Hills, northwest on the Nevada-Utah border.
 On Deep Creek, at the south of these two hill regions, and with the northwest convergence of the Deep Creek Range, is White Sage Flat.
 Washes and creeks converge here at the Flat, but Deep Creek continues on north-flowing.

 The center of the valley is between White Sage Flat, and Ibapah, to the south.

+Deep Creek Station (AKA, Egan's Station) was one of the most important stretches in the pony express route.
+It was run by Howard Egan who was supintendent for the route.